How to Hot-Rod Your Mainframe Applications and Save CPU

 On the other hand, “90 percent of IT professionals reported that their mainframe organizations are experiencing challenges with application development and delivery.”

-The good news is digital business is driving activity on the mainframe, which ensuring the platform’s longevity.
+The good news is digital business is driving activity on the mainframe, ensuring the platform’s longevity.
 The bad news is many business-critical mainframe applications are struggling to meet new performance levels that increased activity demands.

 Tweaking the Speed Limiters on Your Apps